aydogduali/ToySSTProblem/README.md

 #### EDITO

 On EDITO search the service catalogue for `Toy-sst-ml-example-gpu` or `Toy-sst-ml-example-cpu`.
 The GPU version of the code will run much faster, though is only usable if you have access to GPU resource.
+Click on 'Launch' to begin the service.
 The working environment will be automatically set up within these services, and the data already available.
 Navigate into ToySSTProblem, and open the notebooks (`training_ToySST.ipynb` and then `inference_ToySST.ipynb`) to work through the examples.

 #### EWC